quartiq/vscode-artiq/README.md

 extension fits your needs and enhances your working experience.

 1. Install [ARTIQ](https://github.com/m-labs/artiq) if you haven't already.

-**⚠️ Note**: The extension expects to be run alongside an ARTIQ instance in the same filesystem tree.
+    **⚠️ Note:** The extension expects to be run alongside an ARTIQ instance in the same filesystem tree.

 1. Install the [VS Code ARTIQ extension].